shanedg/trshcmpct/README.md

 ## TODO

 * Jest tests written in TypeScript
-* Watching for development/production builds -- simple as `npm run build -- --watch` or similar?
 * Add styles, CSS and some preprocessor
   * Add linting for styles
 * Add auto versioning via conventional commits